postersw/AndersonIsland/ReadMe.txt

  	Or add a new version to the app on the app page.
 The build should appear.
 	Note you will get an email link for testers that you can send out - but they have to use TestFlight.

-	REGISTER A NEW iPHONE FOR DEBUG (added iPhone7 on 4/20/20):
+	REGISTER A NEW iPHONE FOR DEBUG (added iPhone7 on 4/20/20.
+Added iPhone7 on 5/9/22.
+Added iPad on 8/11/22:
 	1. log in to developer.apple.com -> certificates -> Devices -> iPhone -> + -> enter the device UDID.
 	2. You will need the UDID.
 To get the UDID:   on the iphone safari browser, enter get.udid.io.
 Accept the certificate. then it gives you the UDID.